 Growing Australian industry

 BAE Systems Australia is committed to maximising opportunities for Australian industry through the Hunter Class Frigate Program.
 The growth of Australian industry and the development of a continuous naval shipbuilding enterprise are closely interconnected.
-More than 700 Australian companies from every state and territory have already pre-qualified to work on the Hunter program.
+More than 1500 Australian companies have already pre-qualified to work on the Hunter program.

 Increasing Australian capability raises the industry’s ability to compete for and win domestic and international maritime work.
 This increased demand will facilitate long-term investment and the development of a sustainable and competitive sovereign naval shipbuilding industry.

 The Hunter class frigate incorporates years of investment in digital design techniques and is an evolution of the Type 26 frigate, which is currently being constructed in Glasgow, Scotland, for the United Kingdom's (UK) Royal Navy.
 The Type 26 frigate is the world’s first bow-to-stern digitally-designed, anti-submarine warfare warship and the reference ship for Hunter.
 Teams across Australia and the UK are working closely to complete the design work necessary to tailor the Hunter frigate to the Royal Australian Navy’s operating requirements.
 It will incorporate the leading-edge Australian CEA phased-array radar and the Aegis combat management system with a Saab-designed interface built specifically for Australia.

 The Hunter has been designed for maximum versatility and flexibility in operational roles, from humanitarian and disaster relief operations to high-intensity warfare.
 The integrated mission bay and hangar is capable of supporting multiple helicopters, unmanned vehicles, boats, mission loads and disaster-relief stores.
 A launcher can be provided for fixed-wing unmanned operations, and the flight deck is capable of landing a Chinook helicopter to transport land forces.